-For many of us, sugary foods are some of the most tempting foods available.
+For many of us, sugar addict might be extreme.
+However, sugary foods are some of the most tempting foods available.
 Humans have an innate love of sugar, which explains why early humans gravitated toward them.
-Historically, sweeter foods were most likely to be the safest foods found in nature, while bitter foods, could be really good for you, but were also more likely to be toxic.
+Historically, sweeter foods were most likely to be the safest foods found in nature, while bitter foods, could be really good for you, but we’re also more likely to be toxic.
 Can you imagine being the first human to try a food, not knowing if it would make you sick, or worse?
 I always wonder who tried the first artichoke.
 Talk about a tricky food to navigate.

 According to the American Heart Association, these are the major sources of added sugar: